King's College London: Student media

 KCLSU Student Media won Student Media of the Year 2014 at the Ents Forum awards and came in the top three student media outlets in the country at the NUS Awards 2014.

 Roar News is a tabloid newspaper for students at King's which is owned and funded by KCLSU.
 It is editorially independent of both the university and the students' union and its award-winning website is read by tens of thousands of people per month in over 100 countries.
 In 2014 it had a successful awards season, scooping several national awards and commendations, including a Mind Media Award and Student Media of the Year.

 The radio station of KCLSU, KCL Radio, was founded in 2009 as a podcast producer.
 The first live broadcast of KCL Radio was in 2011 at the London Varsity.
-In 2013, KCL Radio relaunched as a live station with more than 45 hours of live programming a week.
+In 2013, KCL Radio relaunched as a live station with more than 45 hours of live programming per week.
 The schedule of the radio station includes news, music, entertainment, debate, sport and live performance.

 Other King's student media groups include the King's College London Film Society, student television station KingsTV, and the photographic society KCLSU PhotoSoc.